albertllousas/kotlin-sql-libs-comparison/readme.md

 #### Exposed

 In Exposed we don't work with raw SQL strings.
 Instead, we map tables, columns, keys, relationships, etc ... using a high-level DSL.
+The DSL (Domain Specific Language) API of Exposed, is similar to actual SQL statements with type safety that Kotlin offers.
 We will need to [mimic](./src/main/kotlin/com/alo/sqllibscomparison/infrastructure/persistence/exposed/DatabaseMappings.kt) our DB in our code to use the DSL afterwards:
 ```kotlin
 enum class TaskStatus { TODO, DONE }